caraweisman/abSENSE/README.md

 For an analysis of M genes in N species (including the focal species), the bitscore file should be a tab-delimited file of N+1 columns by M+1 rows.
 The first row should begin with a blank entry, and should be followed by N entries containing the names of the N species in your analysis.
 These names should match those in the distance file (below) exactly.
 The remaining M rows should each begin with the name/identifier of the gene from the focal species to be analyzed, followed by the bitscore of that gene against its homolog in the species indicated at the top of the given column.
 For species in which homologs are undetected, this value should be __0__.
-For species in which a homolog is detected, but the orthology is unclear and so you wish to exclude it from being used in the fit (see PAPER CITATION), this value should be __'N/A'__.
+For species in which a homolog is detected, but the orthology is unclear and so you wish to exclude it from being used in the fit (see Weisman et al 2020), this value should be __'N/A'__.
 Two examples are provided: Fungi\_Data/Fungi_\Bitscores and Insect_\Data/Insect\_Bitscores.

 __b) The distance file__